tessercat/daoistic-book/about.md

 in something like their original.

 A few years later,
-I'm no expert,
+I'm certainly no expert,
-definitely not Daoist,
+and definitely not Daoist,
 but I love how
 jazzy and pithy
 the poems are,